Our small team of trained volunteers and staff undertake these visits for us.

 - Collect the views of carers and relatives through evidence based feedback by observing the nature and quality of services.

-- Report to providers, the Care Quality Commission (CQC), local authorities, commissioners, Healthwatch England and other relevant partners.
+- Report to providers, the Care Quality Commission (CQC), North Yorkshire Council (known as a local authority), commissioners of services, and our national Healthwatch.

 They are carried out as announced visits where arrangements are made with the service provider, or, if certain circumstances dictate, as unannounced visits.